jllopez/coding_challenge/README.md

 1. **Input file:**

-   File is a valid JSON representation such as:
+   The file content is a valid JSON representation of the form:

    ```
    {